RohaanJohn/RohaanJohn/README.md

 The link to the website: https://purifynature.herokuapp.com.

 Stay Green & Clean!

+## - ChadBot
+ChadBot is a discord bot which is maintly built as a way to interact with APIs from discord.
+Currently it uses zenquote api to send a quote and api-ninjas api to send a fact to a channel every 1 hour.

+The command to send a random quote is -inspire and -help shows the other commands of the bot.

+The link to add the bot to your server: https://discord.com/api/oauth2/authorize?client_id=880705578043838464&permissions=227344&scope=bot

 ## - AlphaTrip
 AlphaTrip showcases various places in India.
 This dynamic website is deployed using Heroku.